vizdata-f21/project-1-the_outliers/proposal/proposal.md

 dive into this category and analyze like\_count, view\_count, and dislike\_count over the years with a faceted barplot.

-To address Question 2, we plan on creating two plots: The first plot will be The second plot will be
+To address Question 2, we plan on creating two plots:

+For the first step of our analysis, we will look at the average proportion of likes and dislikes for each brand across all the time periods.
+To view this visually, we will create a new variable that first finds the proportion of likes and dislikes out of total reactions (likes and dislikes).
+We will then take the average of this proportion for each brand across all time periods.
+The graph we plan to use to represent this will be a 100% stacked bar chart.
+This should show which brands are most well received on average.

+Our second plot will explore like/dislike trends over time.
+We are going to pick the top three brands based on our previous analysis (highest proportion of likes).
+We will use geom\_line and color the lines by brand.
+We will create a new variable called proportion\_likes, which divides the number of likes (like\_count) by total reactions (like\_count + dislike\_count).
+The proportion\_likes will be on the y-axis, and the year will be on the x-axis.
+This graph will show us trends in the proportion of likes for the three most popular brands.

 Both of our questions use the variables in the original dataset:
 Superbowl Ads.
 Therefore, we do not need to merge any external data.